george-haddad/thermic/README.md

 ## Capturing Image Data

 This took me a while to figure out, when you configure the `FrameProcessor` to process a set of images it will give you those sets of images per second.
-To explain it better if you configure it to capture `VisibleAlignedRGBA8888Image` and `ThermalRadiometricKelvinImage` then the `FrameProcessor` will be processing those 2 images types at the same time.
+To explain it better if you configure it to capture `VisibleAlignedRGBA8888Image` and `ThermalRadiometricKelvinImage` then the `FrameProcessor` will be processing those 2 image types at the same time.
 So your `onFrameProcessed()` method will receive a `RenderedImage` of type `VisibleAlignedRGBA8888Image` and a `RenderedImage` of type `ThermalRadiometricKelvinImage` for the same instance of time.

-This app can is set to capture 4 image types
+This app is set to capture 4 image types

 * VisibleAlignedRGBA8888Image
 * BlendedMSXRGBA8888Image